comeon-group/comeon-javascript-test/README.md

 json-server --watch mock/mock-data.json --port 3001 --middlewares mock/mock-api.js
 ```

+Update: Use json-server version other than latest or alpha for example 0.17.3 or lower.

 ## API
 There are four methods on the API: login, logout, games, and categories.